Stefan-Brewer/Handwritten-Digit-Recognition-with-Deep-Learning/README.md

 5. **Evaluation**: The trained model is evaluated on a separate test dataset to measure its accuracy in recognizing handwritten digits.

+6. **Data Augmentation**: I tried a few versions of the image set, including inverting the pixel values, and scaling them.
+However, I ran into an issue where all predictions were just 1s.

 ## Current Status

 This project is a work in progress.
 The initial steps, including data loading, preprocessing, and defining the neural network architecture, have been completed.
-The model has been trained and evaluated on the MNIST dataset, achieving a test accuracy of approximately 97%.
+The model has been trained and evaluated on the MNIST dataset, achieving a test accuracy of approximately 98%.
+I am currently looking into why the augmented datasets are only predicting 1s, despite it going fine in a test I did on another file.

 ## Next Steps